 Building Pass Policy

 - You will do no harm to any building or its contents.
-If any damage occurs you will report it to the Department Chairperson, faculty member, or department Administrative Assistant.
+If any damage occurs you will report it to the Building Monitor.
+The Building Monitor will in turn report it to the appropriate authorities.
+Department Dean’s Administrative Coordinator, Chairperson, faculty member, or department Administrative Assistant will also be notified.

 - You will clean up any mess that you make.